Adolescent (Grades 7-12) Initial Certification Program - B.A. Degree Program

 Note: The educational core includes 100 hours of pre-student teaching experience in the New York City Schools.
 Teacher candidates must have time during normal public school hours to fulfill this requirement.

 Admission to Student Teaching requires completion of the student teaching application during the first 10-weeks of the semester prior to student teaching.
-Contact the Office of Field Experiences and Student Teaching NAC 6/205 for information regarding the deadlines and application process.
+Contact the Office of Field Experiences and Student Teaching North Academic Center, Room 6/207A for information regarding the deadlines and application process.
 Admissions requirements include:

 - Completion of all Liberal Arts, mathematics major, and education requirements